anandu06dev/ng4StarterKit/README.md

 **» Applying SOLID principles**<br/>

 In object orientation the SOLID principles may help to make better design decisions (high cohesion and low coupling).
 Applying the Dependency Inversion Principle, we ensure that layers depend on abstraction as opposed to depending on concretion.
+Please don't mistake DIP with LSP!

 For example, we provide the domain layer as an abstraction by using interfaces / type aliases.